2016 PERENNIALS PRICE

 Gaillardias are valuable for their free-flowering

-emerge in spring.
-We avoid varieties that are taller as they tend
+in spring.
+We avoid varieties that are taller as they tend to flop and

 bloom power and compact, uniform habit.
 Profuse bloom early June till